svenaoki/CNN-Keras-React/README.md

 # Predicting Cats and Dogs using convolutional neural networks

 ## What this repo is about?

+This repo originated from the objective to create a CNN using Keras and hosting it on Flask.
+This is exactly the same frontend and approach like my other repo (ImageRecognition-PyTorch-React-Flask) with the only difference of Keras instead of PyTorch.
+The intention was to compare the implementation between the two.
+Because I do not want you to switch forth and back between the repos to read the README.md, I copy and paste the description below with a few adjustments:

+As I would not like the idea of creating the frontend with Flask as well and HTML only, I linked the model to a ReactJS app.
+People who would like to use the repo should therefore know a little bit of Javascript.

+Since this is just a fun project, I do not intend to spend much time on it - maybe a couple of evening so roughly 5-6 hours.
+Also I did not include a requirement.txt (it is basically tensorflow that you need to install and flask, flask-cors) and I won't go into detail how to run a JS application such as React (it boils down to install node js, npm install, npm start anyway).

 ```
 ├── backend/
 │   ├── app.py